-Substantive Knowledge Key learning In the UK, the day length is longest at mid-summer (about 16 hours) and gets shorter each day until mid-winter (about 8 hours) before getting longer again.
-The weather also changes with the seasons.
-In the UK, it is usually colder and rainier in Winter and hotter and dryer in the Summer.
-The change in weather causes many other changes; some examples are numbers of minibeasts found outside, seed and plant growth, leaves on trees and type of clothes worn by people.
-Key vocabulary Weather (sunny, rainy, windy, snowy etc.), seasons (Winter, Summer, Spring, Autumn), sun, sunrise, sunset, day length Possible Evidence Can name the four seasons and identify when in the year they occur.
+Substantive Knowledge In the LIK, the day length is longest at mid-summer (about 16 hours) and gets Possible Evidence Can name the four seasons and identify when in the year they occur.
 Can describe weather in different seasons over a year.
 Can describe days as being longer (in time) in the summer and shorter in the winter.
-Can describe other features that change through the year Common Misconceptions Some children may think: • it always snows in winter • it is always sunny in the summer • there are only flowers in spring and summer • it rains most in the winter.
-Working Scientifically Skills Collect information about the weather regularly throughout the year Present this information in table and charts to compare the weather across the seasons Collect information, regularly throughout the year, of features that change with the seasons e.g. plants, animals, humans Present this information in different ways to compare the seasons Gather data about day length regularly throughout the year and present this to compare the seasons Use their evidence gathered to describe the general types of weather and changes in day length over the seasons.
+Can describe other features that change through the year Common Misconceptions Some children may think: • it always snows in winter • it is always sunny in the summer • there are only flowers in spring and sum • it rains most in the winter. nmer Working Scientifically Skills Collect information about the weather regularly throughout the year Present this information in table and charts to compare the weather across the seasons Collect information, regularly throughout the year, of features that change with the seasons e.g. plants, animals, humans Present this information in different ways to compare the seasons Gather data about day length regularly throughout the year and present this to compare the seasons Use their evidence gathered to describe the general types of weather and changes in day length over the seasons.
 Use their evidence to describe some other features of their surroundings, themselves, animals, plants that change over the seasons Demonstrate their knowledge in different ways e.g. making a weather forecast video, writing seasonal poetry, creating seasonal artwork Outdoor learning opportunity- link to Art objectives: sort and arrange materials and draw lines of different sizes and thickness.
-Cross- curricular links UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion) Cultural Capital: Skills builder and trip/visitor opportunities
+Cross- curricular links UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion) Cultural Capital: Skills builder and trip/visitor opportunities Workshop with the Garden Classroom Visit to Islington Ecology Centre